react-navigation/react-navigation.github.io/versioned_docs/version-6.x/auth-flow.md

 So we need to:

-- Add some logic for restoring token, sign in and sign out
+- Add some logic for restoring token, signing in and signing out
-- Expose methods for sign in and sign out to other components
+- Expose methods for signing in and signing out to other components

 We'll use `React.useReducer` and `React.useContext` in this guide.
 But if you're using a state management library such as Redux or Mobx, you can use them for this functionality instead.
 In fact, in bigger apps, a global state management library is more suitable for storing authentication tokens.
 You can adapt the same approach to your state management library.